josiahbergen/injectionkiller/README.md

 ### disclaimer

-this tool does NOT encourage academic dishonesty in any way. this tool is made for informational purposes only.
-ALWAYS use generative AI tools responsively and in accordance with your syllabus' generative ai policy.
+this tool does NOT encourage academic dishonesty in any way.
+ALWAYS use generative AI tools responsively and in accordance with your syllabus' generative ai policy. <br>

+the intended use for this tool is to protect yourself from accidentally following these injected instructions when copy/pasting assingnment instructions into google or a personal word document.

 ### about

-hidden text can often be hidden in assignment descriptions. these are invisible to you, but will appear when copy/pasted into chatgpt or google.<br>
+hidden text can often be hidden in assignment descriptions. these are invisible to you, but will appear when copy/pasted into google or another document.<br>

 this extension detects and removes them.